International Indigenous Artform Exchange

 - game design, fashion design or commercial design

-- arts education resources and activities that are part of a course of study
+- education resources and activities that are part of a course of study in New Zealand

 - marae restoration or adornments such as whakairo, tukutuku and kōwhaiwhai.

 - buying capital items

 - an organisation's ongoing administration or infrastructure costs, except through our investment programmes

 - international promotion of NZ literature.
 Applications can be made to the Publishers Association of New Zealand